CephalofairGames/merc-packs-faq/index.md

 **Scenario 8** Scenario Goals should read, <span class="hidden">"The scenario is complete when the Bandit Commander and all revealed enemies are dead"</span>

+**Section 67.3 (Personal Quest 19)** The conclusion section should tell you to open the Angry Face class envelope (to match the Personal Quest card), not the Bolt class envelope.

 **Section 93.2, conclusion to City Event 27** <span class="hidden">This should give you Military reputation, not Demonic.</span>

 **Items 129/130** Both Items 129 and 130 are marked as 129. <span class="hidden">Of these, the Helm of the Mountain is correctly numbered as 129; the Mountain Hammer should be item 130.</span>